 Are your potential clients finding you on the first page of search, and more specifically, at the top of the first page?

 Are your current clients finding you on the first page of Google?
 Yes, this is a thing.

 We had a company call us in 2019.
 Their existing customers couldn’t find them for their company name on Google.

 They asked about us reworking their website and doing SEO for them.
 Last I checked, they still aren’t showing up for their services after choosing a cheaper alternative because “SEO is too expensive.”

-SEO really can’t be compared to Social Media or any other marketing channel or strategy.
+SEO can’t be compared to Social Media or any other marketing channel or strategy.

-Please do not misunderstand me.
-Social Media has its place, and we all know business owners who are killing it on social media – I’m looking at you Alonzo Edwards – but they are few and far between.
+Please understand.
+Social Media has its place, and we all know business owners who are killing it on social media – I’m looking at you Alonzo Edwards and Chris Garrison – but they are few and far between.
 Plus, many of them are paying way more for ads on social media than they would be paying for search engine optimization.

 I also know how much more business they could gain by adding consistent search engine optimization to their marketing strategy.

 What are some key differences between SEO and Social Media Marketing?